Mont St Michel - Medieval Abbey - Normandy

 According to the tradition, St. Michael Mount was built on a small rocky islet, where the Archangel Michael appeared.

 The Celts from Cornwall landed on the shores of Brittany during the 5th century bringing with them their religious beliefs and legends.

 They certainly saw in the Mont St Michel a replica of the island they left behind.

-Indeed, the similarity between the two abbeys is such that many people often confuse them.
+The similarity between the two abbeys is indeed such that many people often confuse them.

 The Mont St Michel Abbey is the second most visited tourist site in France after the Eiffel Tower.

 It is always overcrowded and this can spoil the pleasure of the visit.

 It is therefore better to visit outside the peak season ... if you can!

 Coordinates: Lat 48.635794 - Long -1.511205